ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/20_comdexwin.jpg)

-While VisiOn is behind the schedule, with release announced, but disks not quite hitting the shelves just yet, Microsoft hijacks COMDEX with a guerilla promotion campaign for Microsoft Windows.
+While Visi On is behind the schedule, with release announced, but disks not quite hitting the shelves just yet, Microsoft hijacks COMDEX with a guerrilla promotion campaign for Microsoft Windows.
 As some sources say, Microsoft ordered thousands of pillowcases promoting Windows and placed them in hotels around the conference.
-Just about every person near COMDEX now knows what Windows is and how much better it will be compared to VisiOn.
+Just about every person near COMDEX now knows what Windows is and how much better it will be compared to Visi On.

 The demo is still smoke and mirrors, but the scrollbars (on the left side of the window!) are back.
 Each window now has a menu strip, and there are drop-down menus, just like on Lisa.
 All for just $99, and it will run on your $1,500 (plus mouse) PC.